What You Need to Know About Physician Assistant

 - Teleradiology systems

 What education or degrees do I need to become a Physician Assistant?

 How many years of work experience do I need?

-Those interested in being a Physician Assistant may also be interested in:
+Those thinking about becoming a Physician Assistant might also be interested in the following careers:

 Those who work as a Physician Assistant sometimes switch careers to one of these choices: